-Factor , 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness questions in the exercise but not not completely and/or not on the appropriate order many of the questions in the Makes little or no reasonable effort to answer the questions posed in the assignment Demonstrates Understanding Of the Assignment and has come to an appropriate conclusion exercise and the student has justified and enunciated an appropriate conclusion. exercise and comes to a conclusion. demonstrates some understanding of the exercise.
-The conclusion that the students comes to may not be appropriately justified by the rest of the essay. understanding of the exercise but shows a high level of confusion on the part of the student.
-The student's conclusion, if any, is not supported by the rest of the essay.
-Response demonstrates a very poor understanding of the subject matter presented by the assignment.
-Documentation/ Legal research (note: For assignments, sources should be those obtained through legal research; for exam essays, legal principles learned in class or the courseware is sufficient.) least two excellent sources and has applied them appropriately.
-Appropriate sources are documented and well cited and well good sources but has missed at least appropriate sources but has missed the best available OR student has cited good sources but has done a poor job poor or inappropriate Student has not cited any legal authorities or has cited authorities that are irrelevant.
-Organization very well; the reader can clearly understand where the essay is going at all point and a cohesive easy-to- is coherent, though may not flow freely.
-Different components of the level of organization, but is difficult to follow.
-The essay is not as focused as it should be.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions in the exercise completely and in the appropriate order. questions in the exercise but not not completely many of the questions in the Makes little or no reasonable effort to answer the questions posed in the assignment appropriate Response demonstrates a thorough understanding of the exercise and the student has justified and enunciated an appropriate conclusion. understanding of the exercise.
+The conclusion that the students comes to may not be appropriately justified by the rest demonstrates some understanding of the exercise but Response demonstrates a very poor understanding of the subject matter presented by the assignment. sources should be those obtained through legal research; for exam essays, legal least two excellent sources and has applied them appropriately.
+Appropriate sources are documented and well cited and well one excellent but has missed the best available OR student has cited good sources but has done a poor job Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
+Student has not cited any legal authorities or has cited authorities that are irrelevant.
+Organization can clearly understand where is coherent, though may not flow freely.
+Different components of the not as focused as it should be.
 Essay may go back and forth between points without using new very difficult to follow.
 The student did not Student's essay is in chaos.
 There is no reasonable attempt to organize the essay coherently.
 Critical Thinking and Analysis critical thinking and analysis.
 The student is able to apply the thinking and analysis.
-The student's points critical thinking and analysis.
-The student's points are supported by logic, but are not Shows no effort critical thinking or analysis.
+The student's points analysis.
+The student's points are supported by logic, critical thinking and analysis.
+The Shows no effort critical thinking or analysis.
 The student's points make no sense.